top of page

 Title IX

-SB1375 approved by the Governor at the end of September 2016 requires all public schools, school districts, county offices of education, and charter schools to share information about Title X on their websites.
+SB1375 approved by the Governor at the end of September 2016 requires all public schools, school districts, county offices of education, and charter schools to share information about Title IX on their websites.
 Title IX of the Education Amendments of 1972 (Title IX) prohibits sex discrimination in education programs and activities.
 Click below for the links to our board policies on Title IX and Discrimination, including nondiscrimination in programs, civil and legal rights, discrimination, sexual harassment and bullying.

 Notice of Student Nondiscrimination/Notice of Nondiscrimination